Flórián Farkas

-Flórián Farkas (born 4 September 1957) is a Hungarian Romani politician, President of the Lungo Drom party and former head of the National Roma Council.
-He was a member of the National Assembly (MP) from 2002 to 2022.
+Flórián Farkas (born 4 September 1957) is a Hungarian Romani politician from the Lungo Drom party.
+He served as president of the National Roma Self-Government from 1995 to 2003 and from 2011 to 2014, as well as a member of the National Assembly from 2002 to 2022.

-Career

-Studies
+Early life and career

-Referring to his biography, Farkas learned politology at the faculty of the Law at the Eötvös Loránd University between 2001 and 2005.
+Farkas was born on 4 September 1957 in Tiszroff.
+Farkas learned politology at the faculty of the Law at the Eötvös Loránd University between 2001 and 2005.
 He acquired a university degree in political science there in 2005 and since then he has been a part-time teacher in the university.
 Farkas has never could provide any evidence of his university degree or at least of his secondary school graduation.
 However, there are evidences proving the opposite, and the rector of ELTE firmly refuted his activity as a teacher.
 That's also proven, Farkas was passing the 8-year-long elementary school over 15 years, and he probably finished the 8th class in prison, when he was twenty years old.

-Early career
+Political career

 He has taken an active part in Roma public life since 1983.
 He worked as a social worker for Roma families for the local council of Szolnok and was a member of the Roma Coordination Committee of Jász-Nagykun-Szolnok County from 1985.
 He became secretary of the National Gypsy Council (OCÖ) in 1987, and secretary general, then president of Lungo Drom Roma Advocacy Alliance.

-From 1995 to 1999, he was chairman of the National Gypsy Minority Council, then from 1999 to 2002 chairman of the National Gypsy Council.
+From 1995 to 2002 he was president of the National Roma Self-Government.
 On 27 March 2003, he established a new organization, the National Association of Roma Councils by uniting thirty regional Roma organisations as well as nine hundred branches of the Lungo Drom.
 He was elected chairman of the federal board of the organization.
 He was among the signatories of the electoral agreement of 21 December 2001 concluded by the Fidesz, the Hungarian Democratic Forum (MDF) and Lungo Drom National Roma Advocacy and Civil Alliance.
 The cooperation agreement was aimed at the promotion of the social integration of the Roma population and the preservation of the achievements of the Roma policy encouraging the parliamentary representation of the Roma.

 In 1996, a prosecution investigation was launched into the foundations set up by Lungo Drom.
 As a result, Farkas was charged in 1998 with "embezzlement and breach of accounting discipline."
 However, he received a presidential pardon from Árpád Göncz, therefore the court hearing was suspended.
 The records of the pardon proceedings were encrypted for 30 years.